© Berlin Partner / eventfotografen.berlin

 • Numerous conferences and trade shows taking place in Berlin address Smart City topics.
 Berlin presents itself in numerous formats with its innovative eco-system.

 In December 2022, the second smart city strategy ”Gemeinsam Digital: Berlin” was adopted, which was developed in participatory cooperation with urban society as part of the model project funded by the federal government.
-Part of the strategy are 5 pilot projects in different subject areas, which will be implemented in Berlin until the end of 2026.
+The strategy includes five pilot projects in various fields, which will be implemented in Berlin by the end of 2026.
+It is continuously adapted to changing framework conditions, enabling Berlin to respond swiftly to new developments – in line with its values compass for a sustainable, community-oriented, resilient and cooperative city, as well as the key fields of action: regenerative economy, future opportunities for all, inclusive urban design and an enabling administration.

 The five pilot projects: